TuringGpt/Dashboard_Clone/envs/wiki_confluence/tools/interface_1/policy.md

 - Global Admin (for hard deletion)

 1. Obtain space_id (required), deletion_mode (required: 'soft_delete' or 'hard_delete'), and actor_user_id (required).
-2. Call get_space to verify the space exists and is eligible for deletion.
+2. Call get_space to ensure the space exists.
+3. Use get_user to retrieve the record of the user making the request and validate permissions using get_permissions.
-3. Call manage_spaces to execute the removal based on the specified mode.
+4. Then call manage_spaces to execute the removal based on the specified mode.
-4. Create an audit entry with create_new_audit_trail.
+5. Create an audit entry with record_audit_log.

 **Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**